235u/proposals/EzparkTechnology/README.md

 **hourly rate** between **$32.00** and **$64.00**, up for negotiation, depending on your budget / total amount of hours you are willing to pay for to achieve your goals, **results in**
 **total price**.

-E.g. Minimal hours amount of 256, as an assumption, results in a minimal price of 256 by hourly rate.
+E.g. minimal hours amount of 256, as an assumption, results in a minimal price of 256 by hourly rate.

 ###	Timeline

-Project start date / date of hire / date of proposal submission / **08/01/2020 – open end**.
+Project start date / date of hire / date of proposal submission / **08/01/2020** – **open end** (as *ongoing project*).

 E.g. 32 hours per week up to 256 hours results in a project start date plus 8 weeks timeline.